John Adamson (university principal): Life

 Adamson's father, Henry, who served as Provost of Perth, was an elder brother of Patrick Adamson, Archbishop of St Andrews.

 Educated at Perth Grammar School, Adamson proceeded early to the University of St Andrews, where subsequently he held the professorial chair of philosophy.
-In 1597 he graduated MA at Edinburgh University and in 1598 he was made a "regent" (the equivalent of a modern Felllow) of Philosophy at the university.
+In 1597 he graduated with an MA from the University of Edinburgh and in 1598 he was made a "regent of philosophy", the equivalent of a modern Fellow, at the University.
 As a regent he would lecture to younger students.
 In 1604, having been presented to the church of North Berwick, he became minister of that parish.
-In March 1609 (under patronage of King James VI himself) he was translated to the parish of Liberton, south of Edinburgh.
+In March 1609, under patronage of King James VI, he was translated to the parish of Liberton, south of Edinburgh.

-In 1616 he sat on the Aberdeen General Assembly and was asked to draw up a liturgy and catechism specifically for children.
+In 1616, he sat on the Aberdeen General Assembly and was asked to draw up a liturgy and catechism specifically for children.

 In 1623, following Robert Boyd of Trochrig's resignation on grounds of ill-health, Adamson was appointed Principal of the University of Edinburgh, a post which he then held until his death in 1651.
 He was succeeded by Robert Leighton, who did not take office until 1653 after outside interference with the original choice, William Colvill.